Working with a Ghostwriter – What steps should you take?

-“But why should I do this work?
+You may be wondering, “But why should I do this work?
 Aren’t I hiring the ghostwriter to do this for me?”

-You need to review all the material your ghostwriter sends you in a timely manner.
+Review all the material your ghostwriter sends you in a timely manner.

 Your ghostwriter will email you segments of the book on a regular basis.
 Make sure to read the pieces and provide the writer with detailed feedback.
 If it is good, tell your ghostwriter why it works.
 If it isn’t, tell him or her why it doesn’t work.

 I always allow one revision per segment.
-You don’t want to get into a ton of back and forth at this phase, but you do want to guide the project.
+You don’t want to get into a ton of back and forth at this phase, but you do need to guide the project.
 Remember, the outline has been hammered out by this time, so now you’re just settling on the details and voice of the book.

-By the time you get through this process, chances are you’ll have a very nearly completed manuscript.
+By the time you get through this initial process, chances are you’ll have a very nearly completed manuscript.
 Personally, I work and rework the first draft, making minor changes (mostly for flow and consistency) and then request one more set of revisions once I’m satisfied.
 Often, I get a thumbs up.

 Again, no two writing relationships are the same.
 Each client has different needs and each story is unique, but there are commonalities that you can expect when working with a ghostwriter!